ihucos/plash/README.md

 - Be as vanilla as you can be.
 - Be humble, don't oversell your abstraction layer.
 - The right guidelines for the right situation.
+- Work toward a timeless finished product that will require no maintainance.

 ### Examples
 * https://github.com/ihucos/noapt